khulnasoft/StartGPT-Cookbook/examples/vector_databases/elasticsearch/README.md

 This notebooks builds on the semantic search notebook by:

 - Selecting the top hit from a semantic search
-- Sending that result to the OpenAI [Chat Completions](https://platform.khulnasoft.com/docs/guides/gpt/chat-completions-api) API endpoint for retrieval augmented generation (RAG)
+- Sending that result to the StartGpt [Chat Completions](https://platform.khulnasoft.com/docs/guides/gpt/chat-completions-api) API endpoint for retrieval augmented generation (RAG)